 Section 16(a) of the Securities Exchange Act of 1934 requires directors and executive officers and persons who own more than ten percent of the Company's Common Stock to report their ownership and any changes in that ownership to the Securities and Exchange Commission.
-The Company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and greater than ten percent beneficial owners were met for 2007, except that one director filed one Form 4 to report the exercise of options one day late and one director filed a Form 4 to report a restricted stock grant seven days late.
+The Company believes that all Section 16(a) filing requirements applicable to its directors, executive officers and greater than ten percent beneficial owners were met for 2008, except that one individual filed one Form 4 to report the exercise of options one day late and one individual filed a Form 4 to report the purchase of Common Stock one day late.